Howdy! This is Nahua, a Renaissance human with an unconventional path to programming.

 When I was 16, I read Eric S. Raymond's How to be a hacker and tried Turbo Pascal in a crash course session at my high school.
 It made me feel stupid and I gave up quickly.

-About 10 years later, over a coffee in a mountaineous town in Switzerland, a kind and friendly value investor softly rejected my proposal to do an internship at his investment fund.
-Instead, he recommended me to learn Python for machine learning.
+About 10 years later, over a coffee in a mountaineous town in Switzerland, a kind and friendly value investor softly rejected my internship application to his investment fund.
+Instead, he recommended me to learn Python.

 I was shocked.
-Never did I imagine that my life would have gone a full circle to come back to a subject that haunted me a decade ago.
-I went to sleep feeling defeated.
+Never did I imagine that my life would have gone a full circle to come back to a subject that haunted me a decade before.
+I went to sleep feeling hopeless and defeated.

 The next morning, having woken up and found an online tutorial for Python, I bit my teeth and gave it a try.